oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 | opss-audit-DBDS         | jdbc/AuditAppendDataSource | prefix_IAU_APPEND | admin server and cluster |
 | mds-owsm                | jdbc/mds/owsm              | prefix_MDS | admin server and cluster |

-By default, the JRF domain template data source only has the default information such as URL and schema with the default prefix `DEV`.
+By default, the JRF domain template data source has only the default information such as URL and schema with the default prefix `DEV`.
 During domain creation, WDT will use the information you provided in the command line or in the `RCUDbinfo` section to override the default values from the template so that it can connect to the database you specified.

-For some advanced use case, such as using Oracle Active Grid Link data source or Multi data sources, you can provide a sparse model of the above data sources in a separate model file during domain creation.
-See [Advance use cases](#advanced-jrf-database-use-cases)
+For some advanced use cases, such as using an Oracle Active GridLink data source or Multi Data Sources, you can provide a sparse model of the data sources in a separate model file during domain creation.
+See [Advance use cases](#advanced-jrf-database-use-cases).

 ### Access a database using a wallet

-When accessing a database such as ATP or SSL using a wallet, you need to obtain the wallet from your DBA and information about the database:
+When accessing a database, such as ATP or SSL, using a wallet, you need to obtain the wallet from your DBA and information about the database:

 - `tns alias` - The network service name.
 You can find this in the `tnsnames.ora` file inside the database wallet.
 The alias is on the left side of the equals sign.